• Skip to main content

 The other day I spotted a jar of applesauce on the shop shelf.
 I can’t remember ever buying one, as it is so easy to make homemade applesauce.
 The first time I ate applesauce was in Germany (Apfelmus) where it’s traditionally served with roast pork or potato pancakes.

 Applesauce is basically cooked and pureed apple.
 It can be eaten warm or cold, served with savoury or sweet dishes.
 Homemade applesauce is a quick and easily digestible baby food.
-Use organic apples if possible, and omit sugar, lemon and spices if cooking for the little ones.
+Use organic apples if possible, and omit the sugar, lemon and spices if cooking for the little ones.

 How to make Homemade apple sauce